 Created by kids, SOL’s mission is to prevent pollution on our beaches through organized beach clean-ups and by spreading awareness throughout our community.
 SOL plans events four times a year and all the events are open to the public.
 Often times an educational component is included in the event.
 Students have learned about sea turtles, sharks and Florida’s coral reefs.
 SOL has hosted a turtle release and a shark tagging excursion.
 By educating our youth SOL hopes to decrease the amount of trash on our beaches in the future.

-SOL, Saving Ocean Life, was founded in 2014 by Joey Goldstein, a tenth grader who lives in Hollywood, FL.
+SOL, Saving Ocean Life, was founded in 2014 by Joey Goldstein, a tenth grader who lives in Ft. lauderdale, FL.
 While attending fourth grade Joey learned about the problems facing our oceans and coastlines.
 She told her parents she needed to do something to help the marine life and to find a way to stop pollution from getting to our beaches.
 Joey was determined to spread awareness to her community so she organized her first beach clean-up.
 Now, SOL hosts educational events and beach clean-ups.
 Hundreds of families have attended these events throughout South Florida over the years.
 Joey’s hope is that children will learn about the environmental issues and will continue to be conscientious citizens for the rest of their lives.

 SOLmates are students who share a passion for the ocean with Joey and want to take on a more essential role in the organization.